 - 1. Reading: from CLRS, Sections 29.2 and 34.1 - 2.
-Linear Programming exercises, not to be turned in.
-If you're stuck, you can ask me for hints. - (a) Give examples of linear programs where: (i) both the primal and dual are infeasible;(ii) both the primal and dual polyhedra are unbounded; (iii) the primal and dual are the same linear program (this is a self-dual linear program).
+Linear Programming exercises, not to be turned in. - (a) Give examples of linear programs where: (i) both the primal and dual are infeasible;(ii) both the primal and dual polyhedra are unbounded; (iii) the primal and dual are the same linear program (this is a self-dual linear program).